Skip to main content

 TLDR

 West Virginia has approximately 600 licensed childcare centers as of 2024, regulated by the Department of Health and Human Resources under WV 78 CSR 1.
-High rates of CCDF-funded enrollment — many centers bill subsidy for 60-80% of children — mean attendance documentation errors translate directly into reimbursement errors and audit risk.
+Centers that bill CCDF through DHHR need clear attendance records, ratio documentation, and exports they can hand to both licensing staff and subsidy administrators.

 West Virginia has approximately 600 licensed childcare establishments as of 2024, with the largest concentrations in Charleston, Huntington, and Morgantown.
 The Office of Social Services within the Department of Health and Human Resources licenses centers under WV 78 CSR 1, covering staffing ratios, staff qualifications, physical environment, and recordkeeping requirements.